robertpuccinelli/robertpuccinelli.github.io/_posts/2019-01-21-updating-jeep-head-unit.markdown

 The microphone isn't anything special.
 In this case, it's just a USB mic with an integrated driver.
 A microphone that plugs into the 3.5mm jack on the tablet might work as well.
 Alternatively, there are bluetooth microphones that might be a better choice.

 The phone dongle is a bit of an experiment.
 This unit should allow for Android Auto or Apple CarPlay to be retrofitted onto older head units, but no one has done it with a Nexus 7 as far as I'm aware of.
-This dongle should allow the phone to be directly controlled by tablet.
-I previously installed QuickCharge 3 USB ports in my Jeep for rapid charging of mobile devices.
-I currently plan to connect the data pins from one of the ports directly to the phone dongle so that the phone can charge quickly while also supporting connectivity.
+This dongle should allow the phone to replace the tablet interface and allow for phone calls among other features (search Android Auto or Apple Car Play).

-Last but not least is the digital to analog converter (DAC).
-This takes digital audio signals from the Nexus 7 and converts them into an analog signal that is sent to the vehicle's speakers.
-Some DACs have been problematic in builds with microphones for unclear reasons.
-I think some DACs have a microphone input port that change the DAC from being an output device to being an input/output device.
-The 6.0.1 Android OS might only support one input at a time, so the standalone microphone input might be disabled as long as the I/O DAC is connected.
-To connect the DAC to the speakers, RCA lines will be installed for the left and right audio channels.
-The Nexus 7 only has left and right outputs - an amplifier or some other system will be required for additional channels like front and back.
+Last but not least is the stereo preamplifier.
+This takes audio signals from the Nexus 7 and processes them to interface with the vehicle's speakers.
+To interface with the preamplifier, you can either use the 3.5mm audio jack on the tablet or use a dedicated USB digital-to-analog converter (DAC).
+There are some issues mentioned on the forum regarding not being able to use a mic when audio is connected, but I haven't run into that problem yet.
+The preamplifier I am using drives the vehicle's stock speakers at approximately the same wattage as the stock radio.
+If the speakers in your vehicle need more power, you can place an amplifier between your preamp and speakers to drive them.

 ### Hardware Components
 The Amazon Affiliate links below help fund future Build Your Own projects at no cost to you.
 If you do not wish to support this work, the model number is provided for your reference.